tomjoht/tomjoht.github.io/_posts/2018/11/2018-11-19-avoid-being-secretary-for-engineers.md

 {% include audio.html %}

+{% comment %}
+see if you can work this quote in:

+In the rare instances where program documentation is written by technical communicators, they are often brought into the loop after the program has been largely completed.
+Typically, material is simply tossed over the fence for the communicators to figure out.
+At that point, many of the key decisions made by the developers during the program’s design and implementation have been lost.
+The technical writer faces the hurdle of learning as much as possible about a program with little help from the developer, who may now be more concerned with a new project than discussing old code.
+The end result is again program documentation that is of relatively low quality.

+Connecting Technical Communicators
+with Technical Developers.
+SIGDOC’02, October 20–23, 2002, Toronto, Ontario, Canada.
+ {% endcomment %}

 ## Critical inquiry versus vocational knowledge

 Lately I've been thinking about two types of knowledge: intellectual knowledge versus vocational knowledge.
 Or rather, critical inquiry versus technical how-to.
 Or theoretical knowledge versus practical knowledge.
 In short, asking *why* versus asking *how* or *what*.
 I'm not entirely sure how to characterize the differences, but the difference in focus has contributed to some angst in my tech writing career lately.